even with high ISO settings, you still need great light

 The same idea was applied here in using the available light.
 I scouted around until I had a place where the light fell on her in a flattering way.

-You can order a Canon 5D Mark III via this B&H affiliate link.
+You can order a Canon 5D Mark III via these affiliate links: B&H / Amazon

 For the first image, where the model is leaning against the office door with the fluorescent light, did you set the camera WB to fluorescent, tungsten, or some other value?